-- In less developed countries, the radio spectrum may conform to wide band structure.
-This means the channels are 25kHz apart, being only half as many channels per kHz as narrow band. - For wide band operation, the max deviation is 5kHz to take advantage of the higher deviation before adjacent channel interference.
+In less developed countries, the radio spectrum may conform to wide band structure.
+This means the channels are 25kHz apart, being only half as many channels per kHz as narrow band.

+For wide band operation, the maximum deviation is 5kHz to take advantage of the higher deviation before adjacent channel interference.

-Figure 2: Wide band channel spacing
+Figure 2.2 Wide band channel spacing

-• A higher deviation setting can provide an improvement in signal reception in marginal conditions.
+A higher deviation setting can provide an improvement in signal reception in marginal conditions.

-For comparison, commercial FM radio stations use 75kHz deviation to ensure the greatest fidelity of the transmitted music and ads.
+For comparison, commercial FM radio stations use 75kHz deviation to ensure the greatest fidelity of the transmitted music and advertisements (this uses 200kHz channel spacing).